Choosing the best type of deodorant for you can be a tough decision. Use our tips to find the best deodorant for your

 If you love the simplicity of a solid but don't want the formula to stain your skin or clothes, choose an invisible solid deodorant.
 This type of deodorant has a similar consistency to a standard solid, but it goes on clear instead of white.
 With this type of deodorant, you can be confident that your deodorant is helping you smell your best without leaving behind white marks.

 The answer to the question of which deodorant is best depends on your lifestyle and personal preference.
 If you tend to sweat a lot or you are very physically active, consider an antiperspirant that keeps you dry and prevents odor.
-If you don't sweat very much during the day, a deodorant without antiperspirant will probably work best for you.
+If you don't sweat very much during the day, a deodorant without antiperspirant will likely suffice.

 Many people apply deodorant in the morning before a long day and carry a portable spray or roll-on version in case they need to freshen up.
 If you have sensitive skin, you should look for a formula without potentially irritating chemicals and fragrances, such as our Purely Gentle Roll-On.